Skip to content

 Created by Roy Thomas, Len Wein, and John Romita Sr. in 1974 (in The Incredible Hulk #180-181) but first drawn for publication by Herb Trimpe, Wolverine quickly became the most popular X-Man.

-Described as a Canadian of small stature and with a wolverine’s fierce temper, Wolverine has a complicated past, multiple origin stories, and a lot of deaths and resurrections.
-In fact, he already had a long life before joining the X-Men, as we discovered over the years.
-He was born during the late 19th century, and his youth was marked by family secrets and tragedies.
+Described as a small-statured Canadian with a fierce temper like a wolverine, Wolverine has a complicated past, multiple origin stories, and many deaths and resurrections.
+In fact, he had already lived a long life before joining the X-Men, as we have discovered over the years.
+Born during the late 19th century, his youth was marked by family secrets and tragedies.
 He already had claws, but they were not made of adamantium.
-He also already had his animal-keen senses, enhanced physical capabilities, and a powerful healing factor.
-That made him the perfect candidate for the mysterious Weapon X program that kidnapped him before having adamantium forcibly fused onto his bones.
+He also had his animal-keen senses, enhanced physical capabilities, and powerful healing factor from an early age.
+This made him the perfect candidate for the mysterious Weapon X programme, which kidnapped him and forcibly fused adamantium to his bones.

-Obviously, he escaped and found his way toward Professor Charles Xavier who recruited him into his new X-Men with Jean Grey and Cyclops (go to our X-Men Reading Order).
-With the team, he fought against many foes.
-He lost his claws, his adamantium, his memories, his loves, his family, and his friends, but he also got most of them back, joined other teams, and discovered even more about himself, his friends, his place in this world, and his powers.
+He obviously escaped and found his way to Professor Charles Xavier, who recruited him into the new X-Men alongside Jean Grey and Cyclops (see our X-Men reading order).
+As a member of the team, he fought against many foes.
+He lost his claws, his adamantium, his memories, his loved ones, his family, and his friends.
+Nevertheless, he got most of them back, joined other teams, and discovered more about himself, his friends, his place in the world, and his powers.

 Wolverine Comics Reading Order